tediousjs/node-mssql/README.md

 - **options.appName** - Application name used for SQL server logging.
 - **options.abortTransactionOnError** - A boolean determining whether to rollback a transaction automatically if any error is encountered during the given transaction's execution.
 This sets the value for `XACT_ABORT` during the initial SQL phase of a connection.

-More information about Tedious specific options: http://pekim.github.io/tedious/api-connection.html
+More information about Tedious specific options: http://tediousjs.github.io/tedious/api-connection.html

 ### Microsoft / Contributors Node V8 Driver for Node.js for SQL Server

-**Requires Node.js 0.12.x/4.2.0.
+**Requires Node.js 0.12.x or newer.
 Windows only.** This driver is not part of the default package and must be installed separately by `npm install msnodesqlv8`.
+To use this driver, use this require syntax: `const sql = require('mssql/msnodesqlv8')`.

 **Extra options:**